 Click here, at the end, or on the menu, for links to all my amazing guests from previous months.

-Graham Streeter is an American film director, screenwriter and cinematographer, and I’m stoked he will be my Spotlight Feature in March!
+Graham Streeter is an American film director, screenwriter and cinematographer, and I’m stoked that he’s one of my two Spotlight Features in March!

 Graham was raised in northern California until high school, which is when we met.
 Yep.
 We go way back.
 He lived in Osaka, Japan for 10 years while working in film and television.
 He was the reason I got to travel to Japan for three months, which was a pivotal experience in my life.
 We were supposed to meet up and travel together, but it didn’t happen.
 That’s a long story for another day.